Machine Learning vs. Deep Learning for AI

 1. Clearly define your integration goals.

-Before you begin any integration project, it’s imperative to define your goals.
+Before you begin any integration project, start by defining your goals.
 What outcomes are you aiming to achieve?
 Whether it’s automating data transfers, improving customer support, or streamlining sales processes, having a clear understanding of your objectives will guide your integration strategy.
-This clarity ensures that you choose the right integration approach and tools for your specific needs.
+This helps you choose the right approach and tools for your specific needs.

 2. Choose the right integration method.